 Still, there is some recent movement toward using bamboo in kitchens and bathrooms, partly due to the design virtues of using an unexpected material.

-Let's look at some of the many drawbacks, and a few of virtues, of bamboo flooring in a bathroom.
+Use this guide to look at some of the many drawbacks, and a few of virtues, of bamboo flooring in a bathroom.

 Bamboo Has Drawbacks Similar to Hardwood

-It's true that bamboo is a woody grass, not a wood; and it's true that in its natural environment bamboo grows in some humid, wet environments.
+It's true that bamboo is a woody grass, not a wood; and it's true that in its natural environment, bamboo grows in some humid, wet environments.
 But does that make bamboo flooring more moisture-resistant than hardwood?
 Not really.

 Most bamboo flooring products are constructed in similar ways to hardwood flooring.
 Like hardwood, there are both solid-core and engineered (strand) versions available—products in which a surface layer of bamboo is bonded to underlying layers of other wood materials.

-In either form, bamboo flooring comes in strips or planks, just like wood flooring.
+In either form, bamboo flooring comes in strips or planks just like wood flooring.
 No matter how tough the surface finish is on each strip or plank, water on the surface can (and often does) seep down between the pieces and affect the flooring's core, which usually is much less resistant to moisture than the surface veneer.